 Day Camp Campers

-Camp Kindle Day Camp (CKDC) will be held June 13-17 at the Placerita Canyon Nature Center in Newhall, California.
+Camp Kindle Day Camp (CKDC) will be held annually in Santa Clarita, California.
 This free program will serve children, ages 5-12, who primarily reside in the Santa Clarita Valley and face life challenges due to serious illnesses, disabilities, or challenges.
 Funded partly through a grant from the Boston Scientific’s Charitable Foundation, we are able to offer this program at no cost to its participants or their families.
 We are excited to foster the minds of our campers through planned activities emphasizing the importance of math, science, music, and art.
 Additionally, each child will be paired with a one-on-one “Companion Counselor” that will provide the support and guidance they need to have a rewarding summer camp experience!

 CKDC will offer a medically and emotionally supportive environment for each of its participants.
 This program will help each child find positive meaning in their life by making friends, having fun, and sharing hopes with others confronting similar circumstances.
 Additionally, this camp will help primary caregivers by providing respite and necessary time for themselves.

 For more information about CKDC contact the Program Coordinator, Minnow at email@example.com or 877.800.2267

 Campers are either infected with HIV or AIDS or have an infected sibling, parent or primary caregiver.
 Camper may also qualify if they have lost a sibling, parent or primary caregiver from this disease.
 Camp Kindle does not break up the family unit.
 We offer this camp at no expense to the youth in the family, this includes the cost of travel and/or other necessities.
 We will serve up to 100 young people per full week session.
 All potential participants must have an application completed.
 Camp Kindle accepts applications year round.

 Campers ages 7-12